Special Education & Schools

 Special Education

 Texas has a long history of denying special education services to kids with disabilities or shortchanging eligible students.
 Over the years, CTD and other advocates have led efforts to remove the illegal 8.5% enrollment cap, to expose the misuse of funding by the Texas Education Agency that compromised confidential student information, to protect early intervention programs, and to push back on attempts to exploit students with disabilities to open the door to vouchers.
-As schools continue to make gains in these areas, we must also turn our attention to challenges that have been further complicated by the pandemic.
+As schools continue to make gains in these areas, we must also focus our attention on transitioning to a service intensity funding formula to support students to learn in their least restrictive environments, and prioritize policies that protect the very basic right of all students to feel safe from physical, emotional, and mental harm at school.

 CTD supports policies that provide school districts with guidance and the necessary resources to address the current barriers to access and inequities across the state.